 In simple terms, meat production is highly inefficient, particularly when it comes to red meat.
 To produce one kilogram of beef requires 25 kilograms of grain – to feed the animal – and roughly 15,000 litres of water.
-Pork is a little less intensive and chicken less still, which is what environment champion, Leonardo DiCaprio explores in the snippet below.
+Pork is a little less intensive and chicken less still, which is what environment champion, Leonardo DiCaprio explores in his movie, Before the Flood.

 There are whole books and reports done on agriculture and now, thankfully, also the ramifications.
 If it is too much to ask these questions of the "cost" of our food, I think facts like below might be easier to remember and hold onto when wanting to make conscious changes that align with our values of being kind to the planet...